 The STEM Chicks are always looking for feedback!
 If anything doesn’t make sense or you find an error, wish to get more resources on a topic, or have a general question or comment, please leave a comment or send an email to email@example.com!
 You can also follow them on twitter or like their page on Facebook.

-Jessica’s interest and academic training lie in inorganic chemistry.
+Jessica’s interest and academic training lie in inorganic chemistry and chemistry education research.
 Specifically, she has experience in materials synthesis and analytical radiochemistry.
 She also likes discovering new music and long walks along the harbor.
 She is currently pursuing her PhD in chemistry education research at UMass Boston, where her research focuses on the intersection of sociocultural and cognitive aspects of learning.

 Maxine’s academic and research interests lie in neurobiology.
 She is currently pursuing her PhD in Biomedical Sciences at the Gladstone Institutes of University of California, San Francisco.
-Her research focuses on the molecular mechanisms underlying neurodegeneration in Alzheimer’s and Parkinson’s diseases.
+Her research focuses on the molecular mechanisms underlying neurodegeneration in Alzheimer’s disease.
 She’s also a graphic designer.
 Outside hobbies include painting, traveling, hiking, and listening to obscure foreign artists.